regosen/get_cover_art/README.md

 # get_cover_art

-This Python package searches Apple Music for artwork that is missing from your library.
-It saves the artwork alongside the audio and embeds the artwork into the meta tags.
+### THE PROBLEM
+Missing cover art for large imported music libraries.

+### EXISTING SOLUTIONS

+1. Apple's Music App (and its predecessor iTunes) has a "Get Album Artwork" feature, but it isn't reliable and doesn't actually embed cover art into your audio files.
+That means if you move your music library elsewhere, you'll be missing all your album artwork.

+2. Metadata utilities like Metadatics are great (and cheap if not free), but they can require a lot of manual interaction to go through each album and select artwork from search results.
+This can be forbidding for large libraries of thousands of albums.

+### THIS SOLUTION
+This Python package will batch-update your entire library without manual interaction for each album.

+It uses Apple Music's artwork, which is already standardized and high-quality.
+It also embeds the artwork directly into your audio files, so that it's independent of your player.

-## Supported formats
+## Supported formats (so far)
 - MP3
-- MP4 (.m4a, .aac)
+- MP4 (.m4a)

 ## Requirements
 - Python 3